 The Audit Committee assists the Board in overseeing and monitoring the integrity of our financial reporting process, compliance with legal and regulatory requirements and the quality of internal and external audit processes.
 The Audit Committee's role and responsibilities are set forth in the charter adopted by the Board, which is available on our website at www.togrp.com.
 The Audit Committee reviews and reassesses our charter annually and recommends any changes to the Board for approval.
-The Audit Committee is responsible for overseeing our overall financial reporting process, and for the appointment, compensation, retention, and oversight of the work of Plante Moran, P.C.
-In fulfilling its responsibilities for the financial statements for fiscal year December 31, 2019, the Audit Committee took the following actions:
+The Audit Committee is responsible for overseeing our overall financial reporting process, and for the appointment, compensation, retention, and oversight of the work of Plante & Moran, PLLC in fulfilling its responsibilities for the financial statements for fiscal year December 31, 2020, the Audit Committee took the following actions:

-- Reviewed and discussed the audited financial statements for the fiscal year ended December 31, 2019 with management and Plante Moran, P.C., our independent registered public accounting firm; - Discussed with Plante Moran, P.C. the matters required to be discussed in accordance with Auditing Standard No. 1301, Communications with Audit Committees, and - Received written disclosures and the letter from Plante Moran, P.C. regarding its independence as required by applicable requirements of the Public Company Accounting Oversight Board, and the Audit Committee further discussed with Plante Moran, P.C. their independence.
+- Reviewed and discussed the audited financial statements for the fiscal year ended December 31, 2020 with management and Plante & Moran, PLLC, our independent registered public accounting firm; - Discussed with Plante & Moran, PLLC the matters required to be discussed in accordance with Auditing Standard No. 1301, Communications with Audit Committees, and - Received written disclosures and the letter from Plante & Moran, PLLC regarding its independence as required by applicable requirements of the Public Company Accounting Oversight Board, and the Audit Committee further discussed with Plante & Moran, PLLC their independence.